yormy/tripwire-laravel/_docs/00___TODO.md

 # CODE:

-check if loggingConfig does CHECK the data, but only not stores to databse. rename trigger-response -> reject-response (this is more in line with 'blocked-response')
+check if loggingConfig does CHECK the data, but only not stores to databse.

 Slack is unclear: => test \to ? channel?
 Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work